Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/java-lang/74HC595&4_Digit_7-Segment_Display.rst

 .. image:: ../_static/imgs/java_stopwatch_code.png
     :align: center

-If the code fails to run, please check :doc:`Geany Configuration`.
+If the code fails to run, please check :ref:`Geany Configuration <Geany_Configuration>`.

 The following is program code:

 .. literalinclude:: ../../../freenove_Kit/Pi4j/Sketches/Sketch_16_2_StopWatch/StopWatch.java
     :linenos:
     :language: java
+    :dedent:

 Define an array called 'values' to store the content displayed on the digital tube.
-Define an array called ‘bits’ to store the control bits for the common anode of the digital tube.
+Define an array called 'bits' to store the control bits for the common anode of the digital tube.

 .. literalinclude:: ../../../freenove_Kit/Pi4j/Sketches/Sketch_16_2_StopWatch/StopWatch.java
     :linenos:
     :language: java
     :lines: 70-71
+    :dedent:

 Extract the values for the thousands, hundreds, tens, and ones places from the 'dec' variable.